NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/guides/command-line-completion.md

 ### Windows user

-`hardhat-shothand` doesn't work well by default on Windows.
+`hardhat-shorthand` doesn't work well by default on Windows.
 Please read this to learn why and how to improve it.

 On Windows, the default `hh` command is associated with the HTML Help executable program (hh.exe).
 To use `hardhat-shorthand`, you can simply run `npx hh` instead of `hh`, but that won't work well with its autocompletion.